ktlacaelel/openid_active_recod_store/README.markdown

 Note: only tests concerning the store-drivers where copied

-Support for other test-frameworks, well.. if your thinking BDD the only thing I have to say is that an experienced programmer should be able to do BDD with almost any testing-framework, BDD is not in the framework but in how you code. and trully a lot of smart BDDing is
+Which testing-framework is being used? well.. if your thinking BDD the only thing I have to say is that an experienced programmer should be able to do BDD with almost any testing-framework, BDD is not in the framework but in how you code. and trully a lot of smart BDDing is